-Approximately 6,200 acres in Washington County are within three State-designated Enterprise Zones.
+Approximately 5,500 acres in Washington County are within two State-designated Enterprise Zones.
 The City of Hagerstown/Washington County Enterprise Zone was renewed and expanded by the State in 2012.
 This zone now encompasses approximately 4,000 acres located within the City of Hagerstown and Washington County.
 The zone has more than doubled in size and includes Hopewell Valley Industrial Park, Washington County Business Park, CSX Valley Park, the City of Hagerstown Business Park, and the Central Business District in downtown Hagerstown.
-The Hagerstown Regional Airport Enterprise Zone was renewed in 2004.
-This 700-acre zone includes the Hagerstown Regional Airport, Bowman Air Park Center at Hagerstown, Topflight Airpark, the Washington County Business Airpark, and several commercial properties along U. S. Route 11.
-This zone will expire in June 2014 and will not be renewed by the State, which is a testament to the economic boon happening in that area.
-The Hancock Enterprise Zone was approved in 2005.
+The Hancock Enterprise Zone was renewed in 2015.
 This 1,500 acre zone surrounds the Town of Hancock, stretching from the Pennsylvania border to the Potomac River.
 The zone includes commercial and industrial development opportunities in select areas of Hancock as well as commercial frontage along Main Street.
 Local and State incentives are available to new or expanding companies in these zones to promote growth of the industrial and commercial base.
 Qualified businesses can receive local property tax credits for capital investment and State income tax credits for the creation of new jobs.
 Each Enterprise Zone is approved by the State for a 10 year period.